rodumani/CS374/dp2/dp2.md

 ![story-editor](./story-editor.png)

-## Studio Feedbacks
+## Studio Reflections
 1. (Student) Can you make in on the existing mail system?

   Yes.
 We can make it over the existing mail system.
 There are already external mail apps which support POP3 or IMAP.

 2. (TA) I like the storyboard about TA who receive homework mails from students.
 It's hard to combine and manage files.
 However, sometimes there is no information on the file name and it's written in the mail body.

   We didn't think about this kind of problem before.
 However, we agree that it'll be good to use mail body's keywords to tag attachment.
+We added it to our second HMW question's 7th and 9th solution idea.

-3. (TA) Suggest to support e-mail address as a rule of grouping attachments.
+3. (TA) Suggest to use e-mail address as a rule to group attachments in each folders.
 Because TA already know students' mail addresses, it'll be very helpful.

+    We added it to our second HMW question's 11th solution idea.